-In some cases AIX servers may also be virtualized, and if a server goes down or slows down, all the logical partitions (LPARs) may fail or slow down.
-Thus, a single server can bring down a number of business critical applications.
-So when AIX virtualization is deployed, the need for AIX server monitoring and management becomes even more critical.
+AIX servers are often also virtualized - the logical partition virtual machine technology (LPAR) is a full virtualization solution.
+In a virtualized deployment, performance monitoring is even more important.
+If a server goes down or slows down, all the logical partitions (LPARs) may fail or slow down.
+Thus, a single server can bring down a number of business-critical applications.
+Hence, the need to effectively monitor AIX servers is growing.

 eG Enterprise is a 100% web-based performance monitoring solution for AIX infrastructures. eG Enterprise provides a single console from which administrators can track the status of their AIX server farms, receive alerts when problems happen, view reports on historical performance, and plan the capacity of their server farms.

 To monitor a AIX server, eG Universal Agent can be deployed on the server in a matter of minutes with very little configuration required.
 Agentless monitoring is also supported.
 Administrators can choose the servers to be monitored with agents (e.g., critical production servers) and those that can be monitored in an agentless manner (e.g., staging servers).

 Key features include:

 eG Innovations delivers a robust, reliable and extremely valuable solution to deliver maximum uptime and user satisfaction.
 Pre-emptive alerting helps us to address performance issues immediately before they affect system and application availability

 To monitor server hardware, eG Enterprise relies on native AIX commands, and integration with IBM Director is also supported.
 Monitoring of the server operating system is based on native commands and scripts.
 Every aspect of operating system performance - including the usage of key CPU, memory, disk and network resources are tracked, plus system logs.